dalindev/dalin.dev/README.md

 ---

-**Note: if you would like to clone this mini profolio page:**
+**Note: if you would like to clone this mini portfolio page:**

-Remove the google anayltic at the head of `index.html` please 🙏(or setup one for yourself 😃)
+Remove the google analytics code at the head of `index.html` please 🙏(or setup one for yourself 😃)

 ```
     <!-- Global Site Tag (gtag.js) - Google Analytics -->